Grace Helbig

 Grace Anne Helbig (born September 27, 1985) is an American comedian, actress, and internet personality.
-She is the co-creator and co-host of the podcast This Might Get Weird (2018–present) alongside frequent collaborator Mamrie Hart and is the voice of Cindy Bear in the Max animated series Jellystone!
-(2021–2025).
+She is the co-creator and co-host of the podcast This Might Get Weird (2018–present) alongside frequent collaborator Mamrie Hart.

 Helbig created and hosted the My Damn Channel web series DailyGrace (2008–2013).
 She was a correspondent on the G4 network tech series Attack of the Show!
 (2011–2012), played Idol on the Fine Brothers' web series MyMusic (2012–2013), and co-produced and starred in the feature films Camp Takota (2014), Electra Woman and Dyna Girl (2016) and Dirty 30 (2016).
 She created and hosted the comedy/talk show on the E! television network The Grace Helbig Show (2015).

 She has authored two comedic handbooks for Millennials: Grace's Guide: The Art of Pretending to Be a Grown-up (2014) and Grace & Style: The Art of Pretending You Have It (2016).

 Early life

 Helbig has an older brother and a younger brother.
 She attended Gateway Regional High School in Woodbury Heights, New Jersey.
 She was a successful track star and medal-winning pole-vaulter.

 In 2003, Helbig began studying at Ramapo College in Mahwah, New Jersey, and graduated summa cum laude with a Bachelor of Arts in digital filmmaking from Ramapo's School of Contemporary Arts.
 It was there that she formed a sketch comedy group called Baked Goods with her best friend, Michelle Akin.
 She took improv classes at the Peoples Improv Theater in New York City.
 In 2005, she entered the Miss New Jersey USA pageant competition, reaching the semi-finals.